We were already awake, so I stuck my head outside.

 Still, we ended up down there watching squirrels.

-There just weren’t as many as there usually are that time of morning.
+There just weren’t as many squirrels as usual that time of morning.

 On the walk down, I looked up at the power line and saw two squirrels just sitting there, frozen, staring at me.